-The Coalition swept to power promising to return local decision-making to local communities, but the reality has been very different.
+The Coalition swept to power in 2011 promising to return local decision-making to local communities, but the reality has been very different.

-From entrenching business voting to forced amalgamations to opening up local tendering to corruption and now legislation that that would see council elections on the chopping block, local government has faced sustained attacks from the Coalition including:
+From entrenching business voting to forced amalgamations to dodgy council grants, Local Government has faced sustained attacks from the Coalition

 The Greens and Local Government

 The Greens NSW are committed to grassroots democracy.
 This means we support local councils being active, vibrant and genuinely local.

 The Greens believe that local government is an essential part of our democracy because it is closest to the community and is in the best position to identify and respond to the needs of the community.
 Decisions should be made at the level closest to the people they affect.